orbitalquark/textadept/doc/manual.md

 ![UI](images/ui.png)

 Textadept's user interface is sleek and simple.
-It consists of a menu and tab bar, editor view, and statusbar.
+It consists of a menu bar, tab bar, editor view, and statusbar.
 There is also a find & replace pane and a command entry, though Textadept initially hides them both.